-8.3 Tiered Validation Process (post January 1, 2018)
+8.2.2 Tiered Validation Process (post January 1, 2018)

 Effective January 1, 2018, WisDOT will require the use of a tiered validation approach.
 In this tiered approach, the Tier 1 test would be a global validation test for a particular metric and the Tier 2 test would be a local test for that same metric.
 If a model passes the Tier 1 (global) test, the modeling team would not need to perform the Tier 2 (local) test and a detailed summary of the Tier 2 test would not be necessary.
-BTO-TASU established the validation acceptance criteria to allow only very well calibrated and validated models to pass the Tier 1 (global) test.
-The 2014 realism tests did not look at global GoF metrics, so the introduction of a tiered validation test with both a global and local component is a significant change to WisDOT policy.
+BTO-TASU established the validation acceptance criteria to allow only well calibrated and validated models to pass the Tier 1 (global) test.

 Table 8.1 summarizes the tiered validation tests.
 Refer to TEOpS 16-20-3 to identify the number and type of MOEs on which to perform validation tests, noting that the volume validation tests are required for all traffic models.
 The analyst should satisfy the validation thresholds shown in Table 8.1 for the selected MOEs to the best extent that is practically feasible.
 If the model is unable to satisfy the validation thresholds outlined in Table 8.1, the analyst shall consult with WisDOT regional traffic staff and BTO-TASU prior to finalizing the modeling methodology report and/or proceeding with the development of additional modeling scenarios.